abess-team/skscope/docs/source/feature/ComputationalTips.rst

     )
     solver.solve(objective_fn, jit=True)

-The runtime comparison on the JIT mode is on or off shows that, JIT generally speedup 10 times.
+The runtime comparison on the JIT mode is on or off shows that, JIT generally speedup computation, ranging from 2 to 30 times.
 Here are the ratios of the runtime of non-JIT mode to JIT mode for different solvers on different problems:

 +-------------+-------------------+---------------------+---------------------+-----------------------------+-----------------+-------------+
 |             | Linear regression | Logistic regression | Multi-task learning | Nonlinear feature selection | Trend filtering | Ising model |